Smoking in China: Shanghai

 In light of its preparations to host the 2010 World Expo, the city of Shanghai had recently heightened its anti-smoking legislation.
-The Shanghai People's Congress issued the city's first smoking control law in March 2010.
+The Shanghai Municipal People's Congress issued the city's first smoking control law in March 2010.
 The law bans smoking in 12 types of public places including indoor smoking at schools, hospitals, sport stadiums, public transport vehicles and Internet cafes.
 Anyone caught smoking would first be given a warning and then face a fine of 50 to 200 yuan if they resist.
 According to Li Zhongyang, the deputy head of the Shanghai Health Promotion Committee, the smoking ban was enacted to protect citizens' health and also promote Shanghai's image as a cosmopolitan city.

 According to a report by the Fudan University Media and Public Opinion Research Center, 93.5% of the 509 people they interviewed supported a smoking ban at all Shanghai Expo 2010 pavilions and also felt that smoking should not be allowed in restaurants or shopping centers near the Expo area.
 Another survey done by public health experts from Fudan University which involved 800 hotel guests and around 4,000 patrons and employees of restaurants, shops and entertainment venues in Shanghai found that about 73 percent of the hotel guests said Shanghai should adopt a smoking ban in public areas, 84 percent of restaurant guests reported exposure to second-hand smoke, and 74 percent of them were annoyed by the fumes and support smoking controls.
 While many interviewers found second-hand smoke itself toxic and damaging to citizen's health, a main reason behind popular support for the smoking ban relates to the citizen's concern for Shanghai's image.
 According to one citizen that the public health experts from Fudan interviewed, "Smoking has been banned in public places in several countries.
 We should do the same, at least during the Expo, since it is a cosmopolitan event.
 And of course, for the sake of the public who would be visiting."
 For organizers of the Expo, there was also the issue of hypocrisy if they did not deal with China's smoking problem as part of their "Healthy Expo."